 - 2. No family member (as listed in section D.1., above) of any employee may be employed by the School Board if the family member is to be employed in a direct supervisory and/or administrative relationship either supervisory or subordinate to the employee.
-The employment and assignment of family members in the same organizational unit is discouraged. - E. General Rules Governing Public Conduct by School Board Members and Employees Regarding Gifts and Favors - 1.
-Prohibited Conduct
+The employment and assignment of family members in the same organizational unit is discouraged. - E. General Rules Governing Public Conduct by School Board Members and Employees Regarding Gifts and Favors

+1. Prohibited Conduct

-Neither the School Board collectively, nor any No member or employee of the Board, shall
+No member or employee of the Board, shall

-- solicit or accept money, or anything else of value, for services performed within the scope of his or her official duties other than his or her regular compensation, expenses or other remuneration; - offer or accept money, or anything else of value, for or in consideration of obtaining employment, appointment, or promotion of any person in the school division; - offer or accept any money or anything else of value for or in consideration of the use of his public position to obtain a contract for any person or business with the school division. - use for his or her own economic benefit, or anyone else's, confidential information gained by reason of his or her office, and which is not available to the public; - accept any money, loan, gift, favor or service favor, service or business or professional opportunity that might reasonably tend reasonably tends to influence the discharge of duties him or her in the performance of his or her official duties; - accept any business or professional opportunity from which a School Board member may gain a financial benefit, where the member when he or she knows or should know that there is a reasonable likelihood that the opportunity is being offered with intent afforded him or her to influence his or her conduct in the performance of official duties. duties; - accept a gift from a person who has interests that may be substantially affected by the performance of the School Board member's or employee's official duties under circumstances where the timing and nature of the gift would cause a reasonable person to question the Board member's or employee's impartiality in the matter affecting the donor; - accept gifts from sources on a basis so frequent as to raise an appearance of the use of his or her public office or employment for private gain; or - use his or her public position to retaliate or threaten to retaliate against any person for expressing views on matters of public concern or for exercising any right that is otherwise protected by law, provided, however, that this prohibition shall not restrict the authority of any public employer to govern conduct of its employees, and to take disciplinary action, in accordance with applicable law.
+- solicit or accept money, or anything else of value, for services performed within the scope of his or her official duties other than his or her regular compensation, expenses or other remuneration; - offer or accept money, or anything else of value, for or in consideration of obtaining employment, appointment, or promotion of any person in the school division; - offer or accept any money or anything else of value for or in consideration of the use of his public position to obtain a contract for any person or business with the school division. - use for his or her own economic benefit, or anyone else's, confidential information gained by reason of his or her office, and which is not available to the public; - accept any money, loan, gift, favor, service or business or professional opportunity that reasonably tends to influence him or her in the performance of his or her official duties: - accept any business or professional opportunity when he or she knows that there is a reasonable likelihood that the opportunity is being afforded him or her to influence his or her conduct in the performance of official duties;

+- accept a gift from a person who has interests that may be substantially affected by the performance of the School Board member's or employee's official duties under circumstances where the timing and nature of the gift would cause a reasonable person to question the Board member's or employee's impartiality in the matter affecting the donor; - accept gifts from sources on a basis so frequent as to raise an appearance of the use of his or her public office or employment for private gain; or - use his or her public position to retaliate or threaten to retaliate against any person for expressing views on matters of public concern or for exercising any right that is otherwise protected by law, provided, however, that this prohibition shall not restrict the authority of any public employer to govern conduct of its employees, and to take disciplinary action, in accordance with applicable law.